Wasif0787/Solvative/README.md

 cd frontend
 npm i
-npm start
+npm run dev
 ```

-Now you can open and view the webpage on your local system.
+Now you can open localhost of front-end and view the webpage on your local system.

 # Completed